by275/plex_autoscan/README.md

 `POLL_INTERVAL` - How often (in seconds) to check for Google Drive changes.

-`SERVICE_ACCOUNT_FILE` - Specify a location of service account file or json blob of it.
+`SERVICE_ACCOUNT_FILE` - Location of service account file or its contents (JSON formatted string).
 This will take priority over OAuth 2.0 for authorization.

+> _New in v0.1.0_

 `SHOW_CACHE_LOGS` - Show cache messages from Google Drive.
 Default is `false`.